RudolphRiedel/FT800-FT813/README.md

 Originally the project went public in the German mikrocontroller.net forum, the thread contains some insight: https://www.mikrocontroller.net/topic/395608

 Feel free to add to the discussion with questions or remarks.

+New: Github has a discussions feature as well: https://github.com/RudolphRiedel/FT800-FT813/discussions